THE 10 SECRETS INSURANCE COMPANIES DON'T

 questions that insurance companies don't want answered.

-pocket?
-Our law firm has consistently been impressed by the citizenship and hard work of juries.
+of his own pocket?
+Our law firm has consistently been impressed by the citizenship and hard work

-Often juries are torn between concern for injured people and a corresponding concern for how a large verdict will affect
+of juries.
+Often juries are torn between concern for injured people and a corresponding concern for how a large verdict will

-the defendant and his or her family.
-The rules of evidence that govern a trial often exclude the introduction of the
+affect the defendant and his or her family.
+The rules of evidence that govern a trial often exclude the introduction

-fact that the defendant had liability insurance.
-Liability insurance is the insurance we all must carry in order to have
+of the fact that the defendant had liability insurance.
+Liability insurance is the insurance we all must carry in order

-a driver's license.
-All drivers must carry a policy that provides between $25,000 and $50,000 in coverage, although many
+to have a driver's license.
+All drivers must carry a policy that provides between $25,000 and $50,000 in coverage, although

-drivers have insurance policies that provide between $100,000 and $300,000 in coverage.
-Despite this fact, the rules of evidence
+many drivers have insurance policies that provide between $100,000 and $300,000 in coverage.
+Despite this fact, the rules

-have been interpreted very broadly so as to preclude any testimony or evidence that in any way may tell the jury about the
+of evidence have been interpreted very broadly so as to preclude any testimony or evidence that in any way may tell the

-existence of liability coverage.
-Unfortunately, this exclusion often allows skillful insurance defense lawyers
+jury about the existence of liability coverage.
+Unfortunately, this exclusion often allows skillful insurance

 our clients try to resolve their cases on their own before becoming frustrated with delays and "low ball" offers